-As we gain more knowledge regarding the length of immunity produced by vaccinations, vaccines improve to provide a longer duration of immunity, and better methods to test immunity are developed, we will see changes in the recommended vaccine schedule for cats.
+As we gain more knowledge regarding the length of immunity produced by vaccinations, vaccines improve to provide a longer duration of immunity, and better methods to test immunity are developed, we will see changes in the recommended vaccine schedule for dogs.
 Most vaccines will not be given annually, and vaccine rotation will be more common e.g., vaccinate against disease A one year, against disease B the next year, disease C the third year, and then repeat the rotation.
 Vaccine schedules will be more individually tailored to the animal.
 Many veterinarians are already changing their recommended vaccination schedules.

 More monovalent vaccines

 Since the length of immunity to different diseases varies, some vaccines will need to be given more often than others.
 Monovalent vaccines are those that protect against only one disease.
 Rabies vaccine, for instance, is a monovalent vaccine.
 Polyvalent vaccines, like the typical canine distemper combination vaccine protect against more that one disease.
 Monovalent vaccines will make it possible to vaccinate against only those diseases to which the animal is susceptible, without including unnecessary components.
 For example, immunity to canine distemper is long, but for leptospirosis, it is relatively shorter.
 Instead of giving a combination vaccine available today, which contains distemper, parvovirus, hepatitis, and leptospirosis, a vaccine containing only leptospirosis could be given, avoiding unnecessary vaccination with the other viruses.

 There are several oral vaccines in use today.
 Oral rabies vaccine is used to vaccinate wildlife.
 Vaccine manufacturing companies are focusing on the development of oral vaccines for other diseases in domestic animals as well.
 Intranasal vaccines are also becoming available for more diseases, especially those of the respiratory system.